 To truly partake properly in Bavaria’s Wiesn, global and German visitors can take a few steps to embrace cultural differences and fit in with the locals.

-Music Tips to Help You Wiesn Like a Local:
+Music to Help You Wiesn Like a Local:

 Before I attended my first Oktoberfest, my husband gave me a CD with all the Oktoberfest music on it and sheets of paper with the words to all the songs.
 Yes, there are songs in English and songs that are globally well-known by nearly every living person.
 However, to be able to sing along with the locals to some of their special Eurovision, Schlager, or general popular songs will not only gain you respect amongst others at your table but it is just fun.

 I was living in Mainz in 2006 and the song, Cowboy und Indianer became popular that year.
 It’s played at Oktoberfest every year now.
 It’s fun to sing along with all the Germans and Bavarians while also doing the hand motions to the song.
 There are also some Bavarian songs that Germans might need to practice.
-Click here for a link to listen to list of songs played at Oktoberfest.
+Click here to listen to the Most Popular Songs Played at Oktoberfest.

 “Wiesn” (Bavarian word for “Wiese” and a synonym for Oktoberfest) Basically, “Wiesn” it’s what all the locals call Oktoberfest.